HaoranLiu507/PulseShapeDiscrimination/README.md

 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

-### Guidelines:
+### Guidelines
 - Follow the existing code style and organization
-- Add appropriate comments and documentation
-- Include test cases for new features
+- Add concise docstrings where needed (focus on why, not how)
+- Include basic sanity checks or tests where practical
-- Update the README if necessary with new information
+- Update the README if necessary

+## Troubleshooting

+- **Matplotlib/Tk errors on headless systems**: set `MPLBACKEND=Agg` or edit calls to `histogram_fitting_compute_fom(..., show_plot=False)` to save plots instead of showing them.
+- **Shape errors**: Ensure `.txt` files are 2D arrays with one pulse per row.
+- **NaN warnings**: Some methods may produce NaNs for certain signals/parameters.
+The scripts remove NaNs and continue; consider adjusting method hyperparameters.
+- **Unsupervised clustering label flips (ML)**: The ML entry point automatically flips labels when needed via majority voting.
+- **Tempotron fails to run / device errors**: Tempotron requires CUDA-enabled PyTorch and an NVIDIA GPU.
+Verify `torch.cuda.is_available()` is True, install the correct CUDA wheel, update your GPU drivers, and (optionally) set `CUDA_VISIBLE_DEVICES` to choose a GPU.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 Thanks to the researchers in the field of radiation detection and pulse shape discrimination.
-References for each PSD method can be found in their corresponding Python files.
+References for each PSD method can be found in the corresponding Python files.